 What are the possible side effects of entecavir (Baraclude)?

 Entecavir may also cause severe liver symptoms.
-Call your doctor at once if you have any of these liver symptoms:
+Call your doctor at once if you have: swelling around your midsection, nausea, stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about entecavir (Baraclude)?

 You may develop lactic acidosis, a dangerous build-up of lactic acid in your blood.
 Call your doctor or get emergency medical help if you have unusual muscle pain, trouble breathing, stomach pain, dizziness, feeling cold, or feeling very weak or tired.